Igalia/phpreport/docs/user/tasks.rst

 the name of the template.

-To add new templates to this list, first you have to create a task; fill it in with your data, put in *optional* description in the Task description box, and click on the *template* button.
-You will be asked to provide a **name** for the template, which will add up immediately in your templates deck on the left side.You don't have to fill the start and end times in because they won't be saved in the template.
+To add new templates to this list, first you have to create a task; fill it in with the data you want to save as a template — any field can be saved, and none of them is compulsory; finally, click on the *Template* button in the task box.
+You will be asked to provide a **name** for the template, and when you confirm it will be added immediately to your templates deck on the left side.

 To delete a template, you only have to press the *Delete* button right to the button with template name in the list.